fbpx

 This post may contain affiliate links.
 Read full disclosure.

-This Italian Easter bread is made from a rich, buttery brioche dough.
+This Italian Easter bread (Pane di Pasqua) is made from a rich, buttery brioche dough.
 Soft, tender and lightly sweet, it’s sprinkled with crunchy nonpareils.
-Each piece of braided Easter egg bread features a dyed hard boiled egg in the center.
+Each piece of Easter egg bread is braided and formed into a wreath.
+It features a colorful dyed Easter egg in the center.

 Small braided loaves of Italian Easter bread with a dyed egg in the center of each.

-When you’re invited to an Easter brunch at someone’s home, this is an excellent recipe to make and bring.
-With its festive presentation, it’s a stunning addition to the serving table.
-Enjoy it with butter and jam.
+• Perfect for Sharing: When you’re invited to an Easter brunch at someone’s home, this is an excellent recipe to make and bring.
+With its festive presentation, Italian Easter Bread is a stunning addition to the serving table.

 A bite taken out of Easter egg bread to reveal its tender fluffy texture.